luisfbmelo/sass-base-lm/README.md

 # SASS Base by Luis Melo

-This project is intended to be used in several projects.
-This codebase includes:
+This code base is intended to be used as a basis for your project, using SASS.

+Includes:
 * Mixins
   * Media Queries
   * Animations with keyframes